-This Chocolate Smoothie Bowl is my favorite breakfast right now.
+This Chocolate Peanut Butter Banana Smoothie Bowl is my favorite quick breakfast right now.

-This is so easy, especially if you have a NutriBullet blender, but you can mix this up in your full-sized blender, too.
+The best way to make this chocolate smoothie bowl recipe is with a NutriBullet blender, but you can mix this up in your full-sized blender, too.
 You just want one with a powerful motor, so it can handle the frozen ingredients and turn them into smoothie deliciousness.

 When you pour it into your bowl, it should look like this…